What is the Weather Like in Wallis and Futuna in March?

 Sea Temperature in March

-The ocean around Wallis and Futuna remains warm throughout the year, and in March it reaches some of its highest temperatures at about 29 °C.
+The ocean around Wallis and Futuna remains warm throughout the year, and in March it reaches some of its highest temperatures at about 30°C (86°F).

-These balmy waters are ideal for swimming, snorkelling and simply cooling off from the tropical midday heat, making the lagoon and coastal areas excellent places to enjoy the South Pacific’s marine environment.
+These balmy waters are ideal for swimming, snorkelling and simply cooling off from the tropical midday heat.

 Hours of Sun in March